maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 ```
 <br />
 **iOS: Use the URL Types Registration feature**
-The URL Types Registration feature, available in `info.plist` file, can be added using the UI editor:
+The URL Types Registration feature, available in the `Info.plist` file, can be added using the UI editor:

-- Open `Info.plist` in editor and open `Advanced > URL Types > Add URL Type` and add the following properties:
+- Open the `Info.plist` file in the UI editor and open `Advanced > URL Types > Add URL Type` and add the following properties:

 ```csharp
 Identifier: SafeTodoExample
 URL Schemes: net.maidsafe.examples.todo
 Role: Viewer
 ```
-- Once these properties are set, override the `OpenUrl` action in `AppDelegate`:
+- Once these properties are set, override the `OpenUrl` action in the `AppDelegate` class:

 ```csharp
 public override bool OpenUrl(UIApplication app, NSUrl url, NSDictionary options)